LibrePlan/libreplan/doc/src/user/en/06-pedidos.rst

 Order
 ======

 An order is a project or work that a client requests from a company.
 The order for the planned works identifies the project in the company.
-The difference with comprehensive management programs such as "NavalPlan" is that they only need to use certain order details.
+The difference with comprehensive management programs such as "LibrePlan" is that they only need to use certain order details.
 These details are:

 * Order name
 * Order code